eat-this-one/eat-this-one/README.md

 *** cordova emulate
 * Using a real device
 ** Configure the http://developer.android.com/tools/device.html
-** Run cordoba to build the app in the real device
+** Run cordova to build the app in the real device
 *** cordova run
 * Consider that you will need to access the backend through the app; you can use the IP rather than localhost ** http://developer.android.com/tools/devices/emulator.html#networkaddresses